MicrosoftDocs/azure-docs/articles/application-insights/app-insights-profiler-settings.md

 ### Step 3: View traces

-Once the profiler finishes running, follow the instructions on notification to go to Performance blade and view traces.
+Once the profiler finishes running, follow the instructions on notification to go to Performance page and view traces.

 ### Troubleshooting on-demand profiler